 Operating segments are defined as components of an enterprise that engage in business activities for which discrete financial information is available that is evaluated regularly by the chief operating decision maker (the "CODM") in deciding how to allocate resources and in assessing performance.
 The Company's CODM is Fabrinet's Chief Executive Officer.
-As of June 30, 2023, June 24, 2022 and June 25, 2021, the Company operated and internally managed a single operating segment.
-Accordingly, the Company does not accumulate discrete information with respect to separate product lines and does not have separate reportable segments.
+As of June 28, 2024, June 30, 2023 and June 24, 2022, the Company operated and internally managed a single operating segment.
+Accordingly, the Company does not accumulate discrete financial information with respect to separate product lines and does not have separate reportable segments.